coping-with-COVID/coping-with-COVID.github.io/index.md

 ### Forum Page

 You can view forum page after logging in.
-The page contain posts from users and students that related to the topic we have in the page.
-Student can free to share their feeling and lifes in this pages.
-We also set up a sorting option which can help users to find the newest and oldest post.
-We have comments area under each post, users can leave a comment for the post they like.
+The page contains posts from users and students related to the topic question.
+Student can feel free to share their feelings and stories on this page.
+We also set up a sorting option which can help users find the newest and oldest post.
+We have a comment area under each post; users can leave a comment for posts they like.
 The comment will also contain a link to your profile page.
 <img src="doc/forumpage0.PNG">

 Too add a post, click on 'Create New Post'.